itstreefam/codeHistories/README.md

         }
     },
     "terminal.integrated.defaultProfile.windows": "Git Bash",
-    "terminal.integrated.defaultProfile.osx": "zsh"
+    "terminal.integrated.defaultProfile.osx": "zsh",
+    "terminal.integrated.defaultProfile.linux": "bash",
+    "code-runner.runInTerminal" : true,
+    "terminal.integrated.shellIntegration.enabled": false
 }
 ```

-In this new window, the user can start working on their project after initializing codeHistories (through Command Palette or Ctrl+Shift+P) and the intial VS Code will run in the background to capture the code state and output.
-Make sure to also install the default Python extension for VS Code for the debugging window.
+As mentioned above, the "[Extension Development Host]" window will be where you start working on your project.
+There is a chance there might be more than two run buttons, so make sure you right click on the "Run Code" button and hide it.
+The custom "Code Histories commit" ensures that the terminal data are captured only when that button is clicked.
+The intial VS Code will run in the background to capture the code state and output.

 ## Release Notes